We are an all-volunteer, nonprofit organization with two primary goals:

 Should you choose to support House Rabbit Society, you will be embarking on a partnership with an organization which has directly helped thousands of rabbits.
 Your gift can make the difference in the number of rabbits we can rescue per year; support the work of our educators by funding photocopying, mailing expenses, and phone bills.
 There are almost as many ways of giving as there are programs, projects and priorities at House Rabbit Society that need your support.
 Your contributions are vital to the success of House Rabbit Society.
 We urge you to give as generously as you can, to buy more bunnies just a little more time.

-National dues for the HRS are $18.
+National dues for the HRS are $20.
 Members receive the House Rabbit Journal.
 Local dues are $8 to help us cover the cost of our own local rescue and education efforts.
-Benefits to local members include the opportunity to purchase discounted rabbit supplies, access to our chat and bunny sitting email lists, invitations to chapter events, and our newsletter, The Clover Leaf.
-Dues can be mailed to ($26 total):
+Benefits to local members include the opportunity to purchase discounted rabbit supplies, access to our chat and bunny sitting email lists, invitations to chapter events, and our newsletter.

 P.O.
 Box 50311